 Sexual harassment may be verbal, physical or visual.
 It may be one incident or a series of incidents.
 It is always unsolicited and unwelcome behaviour, and can take many forms, including but not limited to:

 - a sexual advance or invitation

 Sexual harassment is an expression of power.
 It may be accompanied by threats, promises or abuse.
+The harasser is usually someone in authority using power to intimidate.
 Most sexual harassment occurs in the workplace.
-The harasser is usually someone in authority who uses his power to intimidate another.
-The victim often hesitates to complain for fear of reprisals or economic consequences.
+The employee often hesitates to complain for fear of reprisal or economic consequences.

-The Code’s provisions against sexual harassment do not rule out office romance, flirtation, or good-natured jesting that is accepted by both parties.
+The Code does not rule out office romance, flirtation, or good-natured jesting that is accepted by both parties.
 Sexual harassment refers only to unwelcome behaviour which the harasser knew, or should have known, would be unwanted.

-Victims of sexual harassment feel humiliated, ashamed, degraded, embarrassed, and angry.
-Sexual harassment impairs job performance, decreases job satisfaction, and causes headaches, nervousness, insomnia and anxiety attacks.
+Many survivors of sexual harassment feel humiliated, ashamed, degraded, embarrassed, and angry.
+Sexual harassment can impair job performance, decrease job satisfaction, and cause headaches, nervousness, insomnia and anxiety attacks.